colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 ### Words Wiktionary maybe *shouldn't* have

-On the other hand, there are a few words in Wiktionary which are vanishingly rare on Reddit, including 8 which appear less than 10 times each:
+On the other hand, there are a few compounds in Wiktionary which are vanishingly rare on Reddit, including 8 which appear less than 10 times each:

 {% include compound_curses/rare_wikt_terms_table.md %}